VijayEluri/tesb-rt-se/examples/camel/jaxrs-jms-http/README.txt

 > mvn -Pjms.broker

   That will create a new broker (using the default configuration) and will start it.
-Alternatively, you can start a broker from within the TESB OSGi container, see below for the instructions.

 3) Starting the Service
 -------------------------------------------------------------------------------